wsdCollins/Jaxer/README.md

 ### Logo

-We've change the logo from an ornage Gear to a more modern vector gear bubbling off into the ether.
+We've change the logo from an orange Gear to a more modern vector gear bubbling off into the ether.
 We think this is a better match to show how the client side framework interacts and seamlessly works with the server side Javascript.
 The logo is originally from [Shutterstock](https://www.shutterstock.com/image-vector/gear-pixel-logo-template-design-vector-356978525)